MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 ## Test the deployed service

+>**Important**
+>The Azure Machine Learning Studio currently does not support the type of dataset creation needed to use the deployment testing.
+We will update you when there is a resolution.

 Now you can test your deployed service.

 1. In Azure Machine Learning studio, on the left hand menu, select **Endpoints** and open the **predict-rentals** real-time endpoint.